Recently, my mother asked me, “What is calculus?”

 A young woman walks four hours from her home to her babysitting appointment.
 She is a very dedicated babysitter (and future mother)!
 Fearing she may arrive late for her appointment, she walks faster the closer she gets to her young clients.

-How far something has traveled over a period of time is calculated by multiplying how fast it traveled by how much time it traveled:
+How far something travels over a period of time is calculated by multiplying how fast it travels (speed) by how much time it travels:

-But in this example, the girl’s walking speed changes over the four hours.
-WHICH velocity do we use as the "Speed"?
-1 mph, 3 mph, or or something in between?
+But in this example, the girl’s walking speed changes over four hours.
+Which velocity do we use as the "Speed"?
+1 mph, 3 mph, or something in between?

 1 mph x 4 hours = 4 miles walked